TechnoLukas/Godot4-html-localy/README.md

   <img src="https://i.imgur.com/AOrZ7k5.png"  width="100%" height="10%">

-- Unzip and put `Apache24` to your stable folder.
+- Unzip and put `Apache24` to your suitable folder.

 - Now we need to modify config file.
 Got to your new Apache24 folder and go to conf/httpd.conf